Who is Margot Fonteyn?

 What is the Margot Fonteyn International Ballet Competition?

-The Margot Fonteyn International Ballet Competition is the Royal Academy of Dance’s annual event that recognizes and celebrates the talent of young ballet dancers globally.
+The Margot Fonteyn International Ballet Competition is the Royal Academy of Dance’s annual event, which recognizes and celebrates the talent of young ballet dancers worldwide.

 Who was Margot Fonteyn’s most famous dance partner?